 The memory of that first kiss, or of the glass of wine you shared with your friend last week, are both examples of episodic memories.
 By contrast, semantic memories refer to general information and facts that our brains are capable of storing.

 Episodic memories have a pronounced “where” and “when” component, and neuroscientific research shows that the brain area that processes spatial information is close to the one responsible for the experience of time.

 Specifically, a new study reveals the network of brain cells that encode the subjective experience of time, and these neurons are located in a brain area adjacent to the one in which other neurons encode space.

 The new study was conducted by researchers at the Kavli Institute for Systems Neuroscience in Trondheim, Norway.
-Albert Tsao is the lead author of the paper, which is now published in the journal Nature.
+Albert Tsao is the lead author of the

 Over a decade ago, two of the researchers who worked on the recent study — May-Britt Moser and Edvard Moser — discovered a network of neurons called grid cells that were responsible for encoding space.